smithwrites/paapi/docs/collecting-data/index.md

 ## Sources

 We have two main sources of planning application data
- - Through BoPS
+ - through BoPS
- - Historical data extracted from other back office systems, exported through BI tools
+ - historical data extracted from other back office systems, exported through BI tools

 The data we can extract comes from CSV files via the BI tool.
 This gives us enough data for our [schema](/storing-data/schema), but does not provide spatial or document data.
-This will need addressing in future work.
+We need to address this in future work.

 ## Short term plan

-For now, we will work with CSV data extracted from this method.
+For now, we will work with CSV data extracted using this method.

 ![Short term diagram](/assets/images/short-term.svg)

 ### Long term

-We want other organisations to send us the historical data through our [Planning Application API](/api-docs).
+We'd like other organisations to send us historical data through our [Planning Application API](/api-docs).

 ![Long term diagram](/assets/images/long-term.svg)